fromjasonstuff/fromjason-eleventy/content/posts/Bluesky may have the juice.md

 We humans are drawn to the good vs evil narrative.
 It's the hero's journey.
 It's thirty-four MCU movies, all with essentially the same fucking plot.
 My reader in Christ, it's the *Bible*.
 So, I come to you, on this giving of thanks, as a marketer (sorry) and as a human person, to say— that the fight for a better web isn't a war of good and evil.
 It's so much more boring than that.
 Just because you left the bad place (X) doesn't mean you arrived at the good place.

 Bluesky, for now at least, is just a place.
-It's run by infallible, corruptible people, just like every other social media company ever to exist.
+It's run by fallible, corruptible people, just like every other social media company ever to exist.
 If we are to make Bluesky the “good place,” well, I don't have all the answers, but I know we should start by keeping a fire under the Bluesky team's asses; that, instead of our lips.

 Just because the Bluesky team is friendly, writes in Internet slang, and doesn't repost race crime statistics, it doesn't necessarily make them the good guys-- I mean, I'm sure they are good *guys* (non-gendered), but this isn't a superhero movie.
 The war of competing interests isn't two platoons charging at each other from opposite ends of a desolate plain (sorry, I'm watching End Game while writing this).